jayellho/CTCI/README.md

 2. Open a terminal and run `python create_skeleton_dir_by_chapter`.
 3. Follow the prompts from the code to create your skeleton directory by chapter.
 4. Edit the .py to include your code for each question.
-5. Include test cases as necessary in the .txt.
+5. Edit the .txt to include your test cases as necessary.
 6. Upon completion, test each question by running `python <question number>.py` in a terminal.

+### Notes to self regarding testing
+Possible test cases (not exhaustive)
+- Case #1: Variations on the scenario in the question
+- Case #2: Inputs not as described
+- Case #3: Duplicates
+- Case #4: Performance
+-